mmomtchev/magickwand.js/README.md

 node-pre-gyp build
 ```

-At the moment this cross-compilation is possible only Linux.
+At the moment this cross-compilation is possible only on Linux.

 To see the web browser demo: